requirejs/alameda/README.md

 Opted to also defined requirejs name to make passimg tests easier.

-see copy script - > rename dynamite to requirejs? also assumes other projects in the requirejs github groups are checked out as siblings:
+see copy script - > rename alameda to requirejs? also assumes other projects in the requirejs github groups are checked out as siblings: